Tamagui Compiler

 See the Vite guide for more complete setup.

-import { tamaguiExtractPlugin, tamaguiPlugin } from '@tamagui/vite-plugin'
+import { tamaguiPlugin } from '@tamagui/vite-plugin'

 export default defineConfig({